 Which card has better travel insurance — Amex Platinum or Chase Sapphire Reserve?

 Chase Sapphire Reserve has the stronger travel insurance package in 2026.
 CSR offers primary auto rental coverage worldwide (Amex Platinum is secondary), $100,000 emergency evacuation coverage (Amex Platinum has limited coverage), $2,500 emergency medical and dental coverage (Amex Platinum has limited coverage), and roadside assistance (Amex Platinum does not).
-Both offer comparable trip cancellation/interruption coverage at $10,000 per person and $20,000 per account, lost luggage coverage at $3,000 per person, and trip delay reimbursement at $500.
+Both offer comparable trip cancellation and interruption coverage at $10,000 per person and $20,000 per account, lost luggage coverage at $3,000 per person, and trip delay reimbursement at $500.
 For travellers who would otherwise carry separate annual travel insurance, CSR's insurance alone typically saves $200-$400 in equivalent premium.

 Which has better transfer partners — Membership Rewards or Ultimate Rewards?